 The following information sources have been reviewed for data regarding this project: Phase I/II Environmental Site Assessment (ESA) and Ecological Risk Assessment, Southern Golden Gates Estates, Collier County, Florida (10582-154-024).
-Based on this review, the parameters identified in Table 1 will be analyzed in each of the specified matrices.
+Based on this review, samples will be analyzed for toxicants other than mercury.